 Information contained in this brochure is current as of January 2007.
 Please note that legislation pending in the 98th Legislature, First Session of the Nebraska Unicameral Legislature may change Nebraska law before the 2003 boating season.
 Please stay informed of any changes that may supercede information listed in this brochure.
 This brochure is not a complete list of all law and regulations.
 For complete information, consult the Hastings City Code, Nebraska Revised State Statutes Chapter 37, and Title 163 of the Nebraska Administrative Code.

+Boating Safety Instruction Manuals are available at the Hastings Police Department.
+Any person over 18 years of age may take a proctored test at the Hastings Police Department at no fee.
 For information on other Boating Basics classes in the area and state, visit the Boating Class page of the Nebraska Game and Parks Commission web site.

 A City Ordinance passed by the Hastings City Council February 27, 2002 requires boating education for all boaters at Lake Hastings.

 Q. What am I required to have to boat at Lake Hastings?

 A. All boaters at Lake Hastings are required to have current state registration, liability insurance, and a Lake Hastings boat permit for their motorboat.
 Any person who operates a motorboat on Lake Hastings must have proof of successful completion of an approved Nebraska Boaters Safety Course or its equivalent.

 Q. Do I need to carry the card?